zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 ALTER TABLE srcpt ADD PARTITION (pt='pt2');
 ```

 For the preceding SQL statements, the constants of the IN INT type in the pt columns of the String type are converted to the Double type for comparison.
 Even if odps.sql.udf.strict.mode  is set to “true” in the project, the old version of MaxCompute does not return an error and it filters out all pt columns, whereas in MaxCompute 2.0,  an error is returned.
-For example:
+Examples:

 Incorrect syntax: